Cultural depictions of cats: History

 While the exact history of human interaction with cats is still somewhat vague, a shallow grave site discovered in 1983 in Cyprus, dating to 7500 BCE, during the Neolithic period, contains the skeleton of a human, buried ceremonially with stone tools, a lump of iron oxide, and a handful of seashells.
-In its own tiny grave 40 centimeters (18 inches) from the human grave was an eight-month-old cat, its body oriented in the same westward direction as the human skeleton.
+In its own tiny grave 40 cm from the human grave was an eight-month-old cat, its body oriented in the same westward direction as the human skeleton.
 Cats are not native to Cyprus.
 This is evidence that cats were being tamed just as humankind was establishing the first settlements in the part of the Middle East known as the Fertile Crescent.

 The lineage of today's cats stems from about 4500 BC and came from Europe and Southeast Asia according to a recent study.
 Modern cats stem from two major lines of lineage.

-Africa
+Near East

 Ancient Egypt

 The ancient Egyptians mummified their cat companions out of respect in the same way that they mummified people.

 Cats, known in ancient Egypt as the mau, played a large role in ancient Egyptian society.
 They were associated with the goddesses Isis and Bastet.
-Cats were sacred animals and the goddess Bastet was often depicted in cat form, sometimes taking on the war-like aspect of a lioness.
-Killing a cat was absolutely forbidden and the Greek historian Herodotus reports that, whenever a household cat died, the entire family would mourn and shave their eyebrows.
-Families took their dead cats to the sacred city of Bubastis, where they were embalmed and buried in sacred repositories.
+Cats were sacred animals, and the goddess Bastet was often depicted in cat form, sometimes taking on the war-like aspect of a lioness.
+Killing a cat was forbidden, and the Greek historian Herodotus reports that when a household cat died, the family shaved their eyebrows in mourning.
+Dead cats were taken to the city of Bubastis, where they were embalmed and buried in designated repositories.